Ganting Grand Mosque

 The Ganting Grand Mosque (Indonesian: Masjid Raya Ganting; also written and pronounced Gantiang in Minang) is a Sunni mosque located in Ganting, Padang, West Sumatra, Indonesia.
 Construction began in 1805, making it the oldest in Padang and one of the oldest in Indonesia.
 It is a Cultural Property of Indonesia.

-The building, which involved persons from various cultural backgrounds in its construction, was the centre of an Islamic reform in the area during the 19th century.
+The building, which involved people from various cultural backgrounds in its construction, was the centre of an Islamic reform in the area during the 19th century.
 Future president Sukarno spent a time of exile at the mosque in 1942.
 It survived the tsunami which struck Padang following the 1833 Sumatra earthquake, but was severely damaged after earthquakes in 2005 and 2009.

 The one-floor establishment continues to be used as a center for prayer, as well as religious education; it also functions as a pesantren for the community.
 The mosque is also a tourist attraction.

 Early history

 According to Abdul Baqir Zein, the mosque was first built in 1700 at the foot of Mount Padang, then moved to the bank of Batang Arau, as the Dutch colonial government intended to use the previous location to build a road to Emma Haven Port.
 It was later moved to its present location.
 However, the Indonesian Department of Religion documents the mosque as having been constructed in 1790 with a wooden frame and a roof made from Sago palms.
 According to this documentation, a sturdier mosque was built in 1805.
-Another history of the mosque, from the Culture and Tourism Department of the City of the Padang, suggests that the mosque was first constructed in 1805.
+Another history of the mosque, from the Culture and Tourism Department of the City of Padang, suggests that the mosque was first constructed in 1805.
 The small mosque had stone flooring, wood and dirt walls, and a pyramidal ceiling like the mosques in Java.

 The construction of the mosque was spearheaded by three local figures, Angku Gapuak (a rich merchant), Angku Syekh Haji Uma (the village chief), and Angku Syekh Kapalo Koto (an ulama), while the funds were provided by Minang businesspeople and ulamas throughout Sumatra.
 It was erected on waqf land donated by locals and located in the center of the city's Minang district.
 Construction of the mosque finished in 1810; it measured 30 × 30 m and had a fence 4 m out from the mosque.

 Since its establishment, the mosque has been used to counsel future hajj participants.
 It also served as the first point of departure for hajj participants from Central Sumatra, who left Sumatra via Emma Haven after the port was opened in 1895.
 Before the end of the Padri War, in 1818 the Minang Ulamas held a meeting at Ganting to discuss the steps they would take to eliminate mysticism and superstition from Islam on the island.

 In 1833 a large earthquake on the west coast of Sumatra struck up a tsunami which destroyed much of Padang.
 The mosque was one of several buildings which survived the tsunami.
 Its stone floor was later replaced by a mixture of clam shells and pumice.